iibrahimli/se_polish_calc/README.md

 ## SE Project: Reverse Polish Notation Calculator

-This is a small project for my Software Engineering course to get used to
+This is a small PW project for my Software Engineering course to get used to
 * CMake
 * CppUnit
 * Git